 There’s a joy and excitement that one feels when she cooks particularly for family and friends, and doing this doesn’t become a chore but a labor of love, which is quite satisfying.
 Eating together with your loved ones will also fill the air with happiness, improving mood and behavior.

 It is an opportunity to be praised and appreciated.

 When you’ve learned and mastered the art of cooking, people will begin to praise and admire you for your food, and this will help enhance your confidence and self-love.

 Cooking for the underprivileged helps you feel good about yourself.

 Try joining a soup kitchen or other activities for a cause, and you’ll know how it feels to do something good for others.
 There are many chances to do this, and you can start in your own community.

 Cooking your own food encourages you to eat healthily and stay fit.

 When you become a cooking and food enthusiast, you will learn the pros and cons of different food types.
 You will discover what food would help you live longer, wiser, and stronger, and you will discover what food would kill your years away.
 Knowing how to cook will inspire you to find ways to feed your family with healthy food.

+“Cooking helps mental health in that it can be a creative outlet.
+It’s a way to channel energy, can be used as a distraction, help build mastery in a skill, and a way to express emotions through a different medium.”
+Counselor Nicole Lambert said.
 Indeed, cooking should be considered as one of the most effective therapies around.
 It’s easy to learn and very accessible.
 What’s stopping you from starting today?
 Nothing should!